+The Centre is responsible for supplying blank cassettes / CDs for the recording moderation sample: these will not be supplied by Cambridge.

 WWW.
-PapaCambridge.com The Centre is responsible for supplying blank cassettes/CDs for the recording moderation sample: these will not be supplied by CIE.
-The Centre is also responsible supplying recording equipment (e.g. cassette recorder and microphone).
-All recording equipment including cassettes/CDs, must be of as high a standard as possible to ensure that moderation samples are clearly audible.
+PapaCambridge.com The Centre is also responsible for supplying recording equipment (e.g. cassette recorder an microphone).
+All recording equipment, including cassettes/CDs, must be of as high standard as possible to ensure that moderation samples are clearly audible.
 In order to ensure that recording levels are satisfactory for both candidates and teacher/Examiner, the equipment to be used must be tested in situ some time before the actual examination, ideally with one of the candidates.